lovisXII/Klaw_CORE/README.md

 You may not call the ``_good`` or ``_bad`` label, but if you do not when you program will arrive to the end it will juste execute nothing and after a maximum numbers of cycle the program will be terminated by the test-bench.

 # Implementation
+## Setup

-To run the implementation we're using OpenLane.
+To perform the implementation we're using [OpenLane](https://github.com/The-OpenROAD-Project/OpenLane).
 1st you will need to install docker, it will reboot your computer :
 ```sh
 sudo apt-get update